mikaelpatel/Cosa/README.md

 The [Cosa zip file] (https://github.com/mikaelpatel/Cosa/archive/master.zip) is an Arduino core package.

-Download and unzip in your Sketchbook hardware folder.
-Create the folder if missing.
+Arduino 1.0.X: Download and unzip in your Sketchbook hardware folder.
+Create the hardware folder if missing.
+Path: Sketchbook/hardware/Cosa.

+Arduino 1.5.X: Create a folder named Cosa in your Sketchbook hardware folder.
+Create the hardware folder if missing.
+Download and unzip in your Sketchbook hardware/Cosa folder.
+Your should have the path;
+Sketchbook/hardware/Cosa/Cosa.
+Rename the inner Cosa to avr;
+Sketchbook/hardware/Cosa/avr.

 Restart the Arduino IDE and Cosa will show up as a number of boards and example sketches.

 For ATtiny a patch is needed for Arduino Windows version to allow linking programs larger than 4K; See